- 24

 - Learn international governance frameworks directly from experts

-- Gain practical guidelines for building AI governance within your organization
+- Gain practical guidelines for building AI Governance within your organization

 AI governance is not a matter for the future — it is a matter for today.
 Organizations that start preparing now will have a competitive advantage in a world where AI plays a role in every dimension of business.